 Michael G. Romey is the former Global Chair of the Environmental Litigation Practice and former Co-Chair of the Product Liability, Mass Torts & Consumer Class Actions Practice.
 He is a member of the firm’s Environment, Land & Resources Department.
 Mr. Romey has a broad range of litigation experience, with an emphasis on environmental litigation.
 He has represented clients in toxic tort, "Superfund," cost recovery, Clean Air Act, Clean Water Act, Proposition 65, climate change, and insurance coverage litigations.

-Because of his experience, Mr. Romey has developed expertise in numerous areas of environmental compliance, enforcement and regulation.
-He represents clients before federal, state and local environmental agencies.
+Mr. Romey has developed significant experience in numerous areas of environmental compliance, enforcement, and regulation.
+He represents clients before federal, state, and local environmental agencies.
 He also counsels clients on the regulatory and liability risks associated with climate change and the legal reactions to it.

 Mr. Romey’s representations include:

 - Toxic mass tort suit resulting from a spill of elemental mercury from a gold mine in northern Peru

 - Clean Air Act citizen suit brought by a coalition of environmental groups concerning a coal-fired power plant in Laughlin, Nevada